iro0087/rando_csv_gen/README.md

 - You can change the disparity in the data and the randomness.

-- You can add (by the column) random csv by running as many time as you want the programm on the same file.
+- You can add (by the column) the random generated csv by running as many time as you want the programm on the same file.

 Example in raw text